junior-path/learning-checklists/checklists/ruby-on-rails.md

 - [ ] HTML: what's its purpose?
 Create an HTML file in your computer and show an image in that page.
 - [ ] CSS: what's its purpose?
 Create a CSS stylesheet in an HTML page, and change some colors to get a basic understanding of how it's used.
-- [ ] HTTP: describe an HTTP request
+- [ ] HTTP: describe an HTTP request cycle.
+What's a request?
+What's a response?
+What are HTTP status codes?
+What are HTTP request/response headers?
 - [ ] OOP: Understand the concept of Object Oriented Programming and classes.
 - [ ] Ruby: have seen syntax for functions (`def`), classes (`class`) and how to instance objects.
 - [ ] Ruby: what is an array?
 What is a hash?
 What's the difference between the two?